Hard Rain (film): Plot

 Mr. Mehlor and Ray are killed in the shootout, and Jim and Tom escape and hide in the church.
 Wayne takes Karen to her house intending to rape her.
-The others gasoline-bomb the church and drive their boats through the stained glass windows.
+The others firebomb the church and drive their boats through the stained glass windows.
 Karen stabs and kills Wayne.
 Hank shoots Phil for not shooting Tom when he had the chance.

 The dam overtop alarm sounds.
-Collig suggests Tom and Jim should let Hank and him go with a couple of the bags of money.
+Mike suggests Tom and Jim should let Hank and him go with a couple of the bags of money.
 Tom agrees, but Jim does not.
-Tom leaves to try to save Karen, before Collig shoots Jim with a revolver he was hiding, although Jim isn't badly hurt.
-Collig and Hank escape in a boat.
-Hank is pushed out by Collig and is killed in a gas explosion.
+Tom leaves to try to save Karen, before Mike shoots Jim with a revolver he was hiding, although Jim isn't badly hurt.
+Mike and Hank escape in a boat; Hank is then pushed out by the sheriff and is killed in a gas explosion.

 Tom finds Karen handcuffed to a banister.
-He frees her and they climb to the roof to avoid the water where they are caught by Collig.
+He frees her and they climb to the roof to avoid the water where they are caught by Mike.
 Jim comes from behind them in a boat.
-Collig shoots at him, disabling the steering, forcing him to go over the roof.
+Mike shoots at him, disabling the steering, forcing him to go over the roof.
 As he does so, the engine breaks off and collides with the sheriff, knocking him into the water.
-Collig tries to shoot Karen as he grabs a bag of money, but Tom and Jim shoot the corrupt sheriff dead.
+Mike tries to shoot Karen as he grabs a bag of money, but Tom and Jim shoot the corrupt sheriff dead.
 Tom tells Jim he should leave, just as the Indiana State Police arrive.
-Jim picks up Collig's bag of money and rows away, as Tom tells Karen the fire damage to her church was not too bad and can be repaired.
+Jim picks up Mike's bag of money and rows away, as Tom tells Karen the fire damage to her church was not too bad and can be repaired.